moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

-# Ingestion
+# Transfer

-> Ingestion on the Analytical Platform is currently a beta feature.
+> Transfer on the Analytical Platform is currently a beta feature.

 ## Service Requirements

 ### Information to be provided to Analytical Platform

-To use the Ingestion feature, data owners must provide the following information to the team via the approved process:
+To use the Transfer feature, data owners must provide the following information to the team via the approved process:

 - Supplier's name
 - Supplier's email